RoCourseNet: Distributionally Robust Training of a Prediction Aware Recourse Model: Experimental Evaluation

-\textbf{Understanding the Tri-level Robust CF Training.} We provide further analysis about our tri-level robust training procedure.
-First, we observe that a stronger attacker (i.e., more effective in solving Eq. \ref{eq:bi-level}) contributes to the training of a more robust CF generator.
+\textbf{Understanding the Tri-level Robust CF Training.} We further analyze our tri-level robust training procedure.
+First, a stronger attacker (i.e., more effective in solving Eq. \ref{eq:bi-level}) leads to the training of a more robust CF generator.
 In Figure~\ref{fig:n_steps_rob_val}, we observe that increasing $T$ (which results in a stronger attacker as shown in Figure~\ref{fig:n_steps_attacker}) leads to improved robust validity, which indicates a more robust CF generator.
-Similarly, Figure~\ref{fig:eps_rob_val} illustrates that increasing $E$ values leads to improved robustness of counterfactual validity.
-These results show that having an appropriately strong attacker (i.e., effectively optimizing Eq.~\ref{eq:bi-level}) is crucial to train for a robust CF generator.
+Similarly, Figure~\ref{fig:eps_rob_val} illustrates that increasing $E$ values leads to improved robust validity.
+These results show that having an appropriately strong attacker (i.e., effectively optimizing Eq.~\ref{eq:bi-level}) is crucial to train for a robust CF generator. \\

-\textsc{Cost-Invalidity Trade-Off.} In addition, we analyze the trade-off between cost of change (i.e., proximity) and the invalidation percentage (defined as $1-validity$) \citep{rawal2020can}.
-Conceptually, to ensure the validity of CF explanations, the cost will naturally increase (otherwise, the CF example $\cf$ could be naively set to input instance $x$ itself, which has low proximity, but high invalidity).
-Furthermore, to achieve high robust validity, we need to further sacrifice proximity.
-Figure~\ref{fig:robustness} highlights this cost-invalidity trade-off.
-In particular, this figure shows that increasing the robust validity (shown in both Figure~\ref{fig:n_steps_rob_val} and \ref{fig:eps_rob_val}) comes with the cost of increased proximity.

-\textsc{Epsilon Scheduler.} Finally, we illustrate the importance of linearly scheduling $\epsilon$ values inside VDS (see Appendix for experiments with non-linear schedulings).
-Figure~\ref{fig:eps_scheduler} shows the effectiveness of adopting this curriculum training procedure.
-By linearly increasing the epsilons, we observe $\sim$0.88\% improved robust validity (on average) compared to using a static epsilon $E$ during the entire adversarial training.
-This result shows that this curriculum training strategy can boost the robustness of CF examples.
+\textbf{Epsilon Scheduler.} Figure~\ref{fig:eps_scheduler} illustrates the importance of linearly scheduling $\epsilon$ values inside VDS.
+By linearly increasing $\epsilon$, we observe $\sim$0.88\% improved robust validity (on average) compared to using a static $\epsilon$ during the entire adversarial training.
+This shows that this curriculum training strategy can boost the robustness of recourses.